neil1taylor/nutanix-vpc-orchestrator/docs/troubleshooting.md

 ## Run the setup script

-`setup.sh` is run during the cloud-int stage via `deploy.sh` but can be run again.
-Some things will fail as they have been configured
+`setup.sh` is run during the cloud-int stage via `deploy.sh` but can be run again and the output seen on the console as well as `/var/log/nutanix-pxe-setup.log`.
+When run subsequent times, some things, like the database user, will fail as they have already been configured.

 1. SSH to the pxe server